Surviving a Weather-Related Power Outage

 It’s all fun and games until it’s lights out.
-But a little preparation can help you survive power cuts and outages.
+But a little preparation can help you survive a power cut and outage.

-Power outages during cold weather are a bigger problem.
+A power outage during cold weather is a bigger problem.

 It’s bad enough that the light’s out.
 While your refrigerator fails, pipes freeze.
 Well pumps can’t move water.
 Soon even toilets fail.
 And if it’s bitter cold outside, not even a single heating blanket will warm you up.

 It’s a dismal picture.
-But even if you don’t live where the light’s out often, it helps to prepare with small purchases and planning.
+But even if you don’t live where there is often a power outage, it helps to prepare with small purchases and planning.

 Before It’s Lights Out

-Know your property before the light’s out.
+Know your property before there is a power outage.
 Where is the water shutoff valve, in case a pipe bursts?
 What about gas shutoff?
 And where is your electrical breaker box?
 If a winter storm hits, where is freezing water most likely to pool?
 And is your basement prone to floods?

 Once you discover strengths and weaknesses on your property, show all family members how to deal with them.
 Dig drainage trenches to draw water away from the house.
 Teach older children how to recognize the smell of gas and to shut off the valve if a leak occurs.
 Have a family emergency plan, involving scenarios where you have to leave the house or hunker down until the heat comes back on.